Giga99/MrCooker/README.md

 # MrCooker

-Android app for creating your recipes.
+This is an android app for creating your recipes.

-For now saving only localy.
+v1.0.0 Saving recipes locally.

 Using:
    - Coroutines